Why should I study data science?

 Courses are offered in eight-week terms that begin in:

-*Campus-based classes are offered for this program in August each year as a “cohort” model, in which you progress through the program with the same group of students through attending on-ground, campus-based classes versus taking classes online.
-The majority of the campus-based cohort classes are offered at our Denver Tech Center (DTC) campus, which is located off 1-25 and Arapahoe Road.
-For more information about the DTC campus, click here.
+*Campus-based classes are offered for this program twice annually as a “cohort” model, in which you progress through the program with the same group of students through attending on-ground, campus-based classes versus taking classes online.
+The majority of the campus-based cohort classes are offered at our Denver Tech Center (DTC) campus in August and our Northwest Denver campus in January.
+The cohort model is intended to start and graduate together, through taking the same sequence of on-campus classes.

 What are Regis graduates saying about our M.S. in Data Science program?